rodolphe37/pwa-react-project/README.md

 #PROJECT OPEN SOURCE UNDER CREATIVE COMMONS LICENSE (CC BY-NC-SA) - CREATED BY RODOLPHE AUGUSTO

-#For more info about this project, visit this address : https://github.com/rodolphe37/pwa-react-project or contact me at rodolphe.a@gmail.com
+#For more info about this project, visit this address : https://github.com/rodolphe37/pwa-react-project
+#or my portfolio at https://rodolphe-augusto.fr
+#or contact me at rodolphe.a@gmail.com

 #                                                                     ......
 #                                                               .',:looddddooc,.'''...